 If you’re looking for a different way to use canned tuna, I HIGHLY suggest making this recipe!
 This is probably one of my favourite recipes I’ve made in a while.
 It has all the components you want in a sushi recipe, minus any hassle.
+Because let’s face it, rolling sushi isn’t always easy.
 Crispy rice, spicy tuna, smooth avocado, nori, and a hint of wasabi.
-It’s basically sushi pizza and I am here for it!
+It’s basically sushi pizza and I’m here for it!
 Learn how to make this spicy tuna on crispy rice right now.

 Sushi with Canned Tuna, You Bet!